USB Data Recovery Software: Recover Deleted Files from Flash Drive

 2. In the taskbar’s search box, type Restore your files using File History.

-3. Ensure that the File History option is turned on.
+3. Check if the File History option is turned on.

 4. Look for the files you want to recover.